GonzalezLab/epigenetic-effects-transposons-dmelanogaster/README.md

 - **Expression analyses**: ad-hoc bash and R scripts to compute the z-score comparing gene expression between alleles with and without the TE insertion
 - **Obtain breakpoints**: scripts to obtain the breakpoint coordinate for TEs absent from genomes
 - **Null distribution**: script to select random regions of the genome that matches the location of TE insertions
+- **Heatmap enrichment**: scripts to perform the heatmap of enrichment histone marks in TEs and visualize FC signal tracks
 - **ANALYSES_EPIGENETICS.Rmd**: R Markdown documents with the code used for doing analyses and creating figures

 ## Citation